Duration 150-minutes (2.5)

 - The Airbus-AS350B3 Helicopter can accommodate 4 to 5 passengers at a cost of CAD$5,512.50.

-L R HELICOPTERS’ tours offer a view of Alberta Rockies that few people are able to enjoy.
+L R HELICOPTERS’ tours offer a view of the Alberta Rockies that few people are able to enjoy.

-Are you a ski nut looking for the perfect back country powder?
-Or do you just want to take in natural phenomenon of the Rocky Mountains?
+Are you a ski nut looking for the perfect backcountry powder?
+Or do you just want to take in the natural phenomenon of the Rocky Mountains?
 You will be amazed by how quickly you find yourself surrounded by mountains you never knew were so large!
 Fly up through the pristine Spray Lakes towards Haig Glacier passing briefly into British Columbia.
-Your personal pilot will guide through the various alluring valleys and over the tall peaks of the Rockies.
+Your personal pilot will guide you through the various alluring valleys and over the tall peaks of the Rockies.
 The feeling of flying over a ridge as the ground suddenly disappears beneath you is sensationally hair-raising!

 The Lake Louise Tour involves a 150-minute loop that begins as you head west into the Rocky Mountains, a truly amazing view in itself.
 As you reach Bragg Creek via Red Wood Meadows, just west of Calgary, your pilot will take you along the banks of the Elbow River, where you can view the abundant vegetation and wildlife that frequent the area.
 Following the river, the Elbow Falls will soon come into view, just one of many amazing sights on your tour.

-Leaving Mt Assiniboine we fly north to the Simpson Pass (The Sunshine Ski Area), Mt Ball and along the Continental Divide, Vermillion Pass into the Bow Range.
+Leaving Mt Assiniboine we fly north to the Simpson Pass (The Sunshine Ski Area), Mt Ball, and along the Continental Divide, Vermillion Pass into the Bow Range.